-- 1. Enable the Hadoop Security using Kerberos, following these instructions. - 2.
+- 1. Enable Kerberos authentication, following these instructions. - 2.
 Set the optional RPC encryption by setting hadoop.rpc.protection to "privacy" in the core-site.xml file in both client and server configurations.

 If RPC encryption is not enabled, transmission of other HDFS data is also insecure.